stevehopkinson/when-can-i-buy-a-house/README.md

 # When can I buy a house?
-## A simple one-pager to show users when they can afford an average London deposit and offer advice.
+## A simple one-pager to show users when they can afford an average London deposit and offer advice to help get on the property ladder sooner.

 ### Objectives